BrandtRobert/releaseboard-docker/README.md

 # Releaseboard

-*A white board app built on Docker with VueJS, Node (express), Vuetify, MySQL, and Nginx.*
+*A white board app built on Docker with VueJS, Node (express), Vuetify, MySQL, and Nginx.
+Test with Mocha, Jasmine, Karma and PhantomJS*

 **This repository contains the source code for the application, however it is configured to be run as a multi-container docker application.**